svalenti52/Digital_Dice/README.md

 	additional randomization is sufficient to win!

-	The file parrondo.cpp contains the parameterization necessary to prove the
+	The file parrondo.cpp contains the parameterization necessary to prove the result.
+Also, the file parrando1.cpp contains just the second game to demonstrate that it is a losing game.

 Chapter 17.
 Waiting for Buses <br>